pyeventsourcing/eventsourcing/docs/topics/domainmodel.rst

     assert domain_event.a == 1

-The attributes of domain events are read-only.
-New values cannot be assigned to existing objects.
+Domain events are meant to be immutable.
+And so the attributes of these domain event objects are read-only: new values cannot be assigned to attributes of existing domain event objects.
-Domain events are immutable in that sense.

 .. code:: python